Photo: Enes royalfound / Wikimedia Commons

 Price: €500–3,000/night | Location: Capdepera, Mallorca

-Can Simoneta is the finest boutique hotel in Mallorca — the extraordinary cliff-edge position (the hotel sits on the northeastern Mallorcan coastal cliffs, with the extraordinary view over the Capdepera Bay and the extraordinary private access to the limestone cove below), the extraordinary Mediterranean gardens (the most beautiful hotel garden in the Balearic Islands), and the excellent cuisine.
-The most romantic hotel in Spain.
+Can Simoneta occupies a cliff-edge position on the northeastern Mallorcan coast, with a view over Capdepera Bay and private access to the limestone cove below.
+Its Mediterranean gardens are among the most beautiful of any hotel in the Balearic Islands, and the kitchen is strong — widely regarded as the most romantic hotel in Spain.

 Son Brull (Mallorca)